 Society rightly places great faith in the engineering profession, trusting engineers and technicians to regulate themselves on its behalf.
-This trust can only be delivered through significant individual commitment that is publicly demonstrated by the attainment of the professional competence and behaviours that are described in the UK Standard for Professional Engineering Competence and Commitment (UK-SPEC).
+This trust can only be delivered through significant individual commitment that is publicly demonstrated by the attainment of the professional competence and behaviours that are described in the UK-SPEC.

 The people who aspire to be recognised as professional engineers and technicians require an independent assessment of their competence and commitment.
-The UK Standard for Professional Engineering Competence and Commitment (UK-SPEC) provides the means to achieve this.
+The UK-SPEC provides the means to achieve this.

 Professional registration has many benefits, not only for individuals and their employers but also for the profession, the UK economy and wider society.